MihirSahu/programmersWatchFitbit/README.md

 # programmersWatchFitbit

+## Notes
+- This is my (Mihir Sahu) forked version to work with the Versa 2

 Inspired by a clockface with the same name from Facer, made by user Lobby: https://www.facer.io/watchface/cUe0O8YjmA I added more features:
 - Wind speed